A free event occurring as the longest day becomes the

 Accessibility Plan

-social, and geographic barriers, and strive to ensure
+cultural, social, and geographic barriers, and strive to ensure respectful, considerate and

 As a primarily site-specific company, we strive to clarify in advance for audience members with physical or cognitive disabilities barriers that may exist in a presentation, and provide an alternative method for those who seek a more accessible way to engage with the work.
 We are also committed to providing American Sign Language interpretation for the deaf/Deaf/hearing impaired, whenever feasible, and description services for the blind/visually impaired/low vision, while also ensuring the inclusion of service animals or support persons when requested by audience members.